Comparisons12 min read

 Wealthfront

-Wealthfront has been in the robo-advisor game since 2008 (originally as KaChing — fun fact, not many people remember that rebrand), and it's grown into one of the most technically sophisticated automated investing platforms available.
+Wealthfront has been doing robo-advising since 2008 (it was originally called KaChing, which nobody remembers), and it's evolved into one of the most technically polished automated investing platforms out there.
 Unlike Acorns, Wealthfront is built for people who already have money to invest and want it working as efficiently as possible.

 Key Features

-The core product is a tax-optimized ETF portfolio managed at 0.25% annually — industry-standard pricing for a robo-advisor, and genuinely competitive when you consider most human advisors charge 1% or more for comparable portfolio management.
-But the features that really set Wealthfront apart are on the tax side.
+The main offering is a tax-optimized ETF portfolio managed at 0.25% annually — that's standard robo-advisor pricing and genuinely competitive when you consider most human advisors charge 1% or more for similar portfolio management.
+But what actually sets Wealthfront apart are the tax-specific features.

-Tax-Loss Harvesting (TLH) is available to all accounts, not just high-balance users.
-Wealthfront's algorithm monitors your portfolio daily and automatically harvests losses to offset gains, which can meaningfully improve after-tax returns over time.
-Their published research on TLH suggests a 0.5–1.5% annual improvement in after-tax returns, though real-world results vary and you shouldn't bank on the top-end number.
+Tax-Loss Harvesting (TLH) is available to everyone, not just wealthy clients.
+The algorithm watches your portfolio every day and automatically harvests losses to offset gains, which can meaningfully boost after-tax returns over time.
+Wealthfront's research suggests a 0.5–1.5% annual improvement in after-tax returns, though real-world results vary and you shouldn't bank on hitting the top of that range consistently.

-For accounts over $100,000, US Direct Indexing kicks in — instead of holding a US stock ETF, Wealthfront buys the individual stocks that make up the index.
-This allows for far more granular tax-loss harvesting at the individual stock level.
-Look, this is genuinely impressive technology that used to be reserved for ultra-high-net-worth clients at private wealth managers.
-The fact that you can access it at 0.25% is, in my opinion, one of the most underrated deals in retail investing right now.
+For accounts over $100,000, US Direct Indexing kicks in — Wealthfront buys the individual stocks that make up the index instead of just holding an ETF.
+This allows for way more granular tax-loss harvesting at the individual stock level.
+And look, this is genuinely impressive technology that used to be reserved for ultra-wealthy clients at private wealth managers.
+Getting access to it at 0.25% is, in my opinion, one of the most underrated deals in investing right now.

-The Path financial planning tool is another standout.
+Then there's the Path financial planning tool.
 It connects to your external accounts via Plaid, models your retirement trajectory, factors in Social Security, and lets you run "what if" scenarios.
-It's not as deep as dedicated financial planning software like Empower, but for a free feature embedded in a 0.25% platform, it punches well above its weight.
+It's not as detailed as dedicated financial planning software like Empower, but as a free embedded feature in a 0.25% platform, it's genuinely impressive.

 Pricing